deep110/deep110.github.io/posts/blogs/2022-01-15-uniform-dist-poisson-disc-sampling.md

 ### Implementation

-There are many implementations for poisson disc sampling but the one we are going to discuss was proposed by [Robert Bridson](#references).
+There are many implementations for poisson disc sampling but the one we are going to discuss was proposed by Robert Bridson[^robert].
 It is reasonably fast and can be used for N arbitrary dimensions.

 The steps are as follows: